NOPAT: formula, meaning and examples for small businesses

 Make better decisions

-NOPAT enables Economic Value Added (EVA) calculations to measure investment performance.
-EVA shows whether your invested capital generates returns above the cost of capital.
+NOPAT enables Economic Value Added (EVA) calculations to measure whether your invested capital generates returns above its cost.
+Stern Stewart & Co identified 164 performance measurement issues in calculating EVA from published accounts.

 NOPAT formula explained